LSU Gold

-Matt McMahon Season 2022-23
+Matt McMahon Season 2025-26

-The Racers won regular season league titles in 2018, 2019, 2020 and 2022 and advanced to the NCAA Tournament in 2018, 2019 and 2022 (the 2020 appearance was canceled by the pandemic).
+Under McMahon the Racers won regular season league titles in 2018, 2019, 2020 and 2022 and advanced to the NCAA Tournament in 2018, 2019 and 2022.

 Since the native of Oak Ridge, Tennessee, became the third-youngest rookie among D1 coaches in 2015, McMahon has continued a steady move forward with a reputation for developing talent both as an assistant and head coach.
 He has become known nationally as an excellent recruiter and he is among the best in the nation in the area of player development and game planning.